-- Students will be provided Chromebooks to be used in the classroom when necessary to meet this goal. - Electronic devices such as iPads, Nooks, and Kindles, may be viewed or utilized during school hours with staff permission.
-Middle school students may not access the Internet except with direct teacher supervision and permission.
+- Students will be provided Chromebooks to be used in the classroom when necessary to meet this goal. - Chromebooks or Notebooks may be used with staff permission in class for school purposes.
 The device must be on or above the student's desk and in clear view of the teacher.